DrugLib.com — Drug Information Portal

 Summary

-This open-label study will evaluate in daily clinical practice the safety and efficacy of a fentanyl Iontophoretic Transdermal System (fentanyl ITS) for management of moderate to severe acute pain in postoperative patients who have undergone elective spine or orthopaedic surgery.
+The purpose of this study is to evaluate in daily clinical practice the safety and efficacy of fentanyl Iontophoretic Transdermal (through the skin) System (ITS) for management of moderate (medium level of seriousness) to severe (very serious) acute (a quick and severe) pain in participants who have undergone elective spine or orthopedic (related to bones) surgery.

 Clinical Details

-Official title: Clinical Outcome Study in Postoperative Pain Management to Demonstrate the Efficacy and Safety of IONSYS (Fentanyl ITS Iontophoretic Transdermal System) in Daily Clinical Practice and to Assess Its Convenience.
+Official title: Clinical Outcome Study in Postoperative Pain Management to Demonstrate the Efficacy and Safety of IONSYS (Fentanyl ITS Iontophoretic Transdermal System) in Daily Clinical Practice and to Assess Its Convenience (IPAC)

 Eligibility